 Ask about their accreditation.
 Ensuring the professional you are considering working with is a member of a professional body is an important first step.
 Once they have told you which body they belong to, follow-up by double-checking they are listed with the body that they say they are.

-Many of the major accredited bodies, such as the BACP, the UK Council for Psychotherapy (UKCP), and the British Psychoanalytic Council (BCP) allow you to check their list to ensure counsellors are indeed members as they say they are.
+Many of the major accredited bodies, such as the BACP, the UK Council for Psychotherapy (UKCP), and the National Counselling and Psychotherapy Society (NCPS) allow you to check their list to ensure counsellors are indeed members as they say they are.
 In order for counsellors to have joined these bodies, they will have had to have shown their credentials and qualifications.
-By finding a therapist on one of these lists, you’ve also got the option to complain officially if things do go wrong.
+By finding a therapist on one of these lists, there is also the option to complain officially if things do go wrong.

 Some websites such as Counselling Directory only list therapists who have shown proof of membership with a professional body.
 As explained by Counselling Directory, “Our verification policy is at the centre of everything we do.
 Therapists joining Counselling Directory must hold individual registration with a robust professional body, with transparent qualifying and experience criteria, and a clear policy for investigating complaints.
 We display the therapist’s professional organisation on their profile, so anyone wanting to learn more can do quickly and easily.”